vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 ### Metrics Monitoring with Tanzu Observability by Wavefront (Recommended Solution)

-Observability can be significantly enhanced by using [VMware Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability).
-Wavefront is a VMware SaaS service  that collects and displays metrics and trace data from the full stack platform, as well as from applications.
+Using [VMware Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability) significantly enhances observability.
+Tanzu Observability is a VMware SaaS application that collects and displays metrics and trace data from the full stack platform, as well as from applications.
 The service provides the ability to create alerts tuned with advanced analytics, assist in the troubleshooting of systems, and to understand the impact of running production code.

-Wavefront is used to collect data from Kubernetes and from applications running within Kubernetes.
+Tanzu Observability collects data from Kubernetes and from applications running within Kubernetes.

-You can configure Wavefront with an array of capabilities.
+You can configure Tanzu Observability with an array of capabilities.
 There are over 200 [integrations](https://vmware.wavefront.com/integrations) with prebuilt dashboards available in Wavefront.

-We recommend the following plugins for this design:
+The following table describes the plugins we recommend for this design:

 | Plugin | Purpose | Key Metrics | Example Metrics |
 | --- | --- | --- | --- |